Sometimes, the very best museums in London just don’t cut it.

 Dennis Severs’ House | Spitalfields

-Home to 20th century artist and eccentric Dennis Severs, this eleven-room silent tour is variously described as the sensation of stepping into a painting; a time capsule haunted by Huguenot silk weavers seemingly always just out of sight; a post-materialist journey representing both a chronological, personal and metaphysical sequence of development; and a meta work of art in which people moving through the space becoming a “still life-drama” themselves.
+Home to the late artist and all-round eccentric Dennis Severs, this eleven-room silent tour is variously described as the sensation of stepping into a painting; a time capsule haunted by Huguenot silk weavers; a post-materialist journey representing both a chronological, personal and metaphysical sequence of development; and a meta work of art in which people moving through the space becoming a “still life-drama” themselves.
 As he most concisely put it, “you either see it, or you don’t”.

 –